This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Cerebral palsy is costly.
 You face medical expenses, therapy bills, educational interventions, assistive devices, and even home healthcare.
 An experienced attorney will lead you down the right path to possibly obtaining financial assistance or compensation.

 An expert in cerebral palsy, malpractice, and disability will give you the best possible chance of winning any case you start.
-Take time to find the right lawyer so you get the expertise and the relevant experience needed to file and complete a lawsuit.
+Take time to find the right lawyer so you get the expertise and relevant experience needed to file and complete a lawsuit.

-Alabama cerebral palsy lawyers will generally advertise that they specialize in these kinds of cases.
+Alabama cerebral palsy lawyers will generally advertise that they specialize in these cases.
 Look for a lawyer or law firm that can prove its relevant experience and show proof of similar cases they have taken on.
-Search the American Bar Association and local agencies that assist children with disabilities for an expert lawyer.

 Alabama Birth Injury and Medical Malpractice Laws